OmarBedawi/myMovies/README.md

 ### Target audience is:

-* A films collector who was looking for an application to storage and have fast and easy access to its films informations.
+* Tiffany: a films collector who is looking for an application to storage and have fast and easy access to her films informations.

 ### Business goals